mattwilliamson/Plotomatic/notes.md

 # Notes

+run a compact over the chat history to save context

 use TRELLIS for extracting 3d assets from images

 Consider adding a version field to the Story model to track iterations.